vhittuvalli/RSNA-Knee-Abnormality-Detection/README.md

   natural photos, not medical imaging - RadImageNet (1.35M annotated CT/MRI/ultrasound images) has published results beating ImageNet-style pretraining on radiology transfer tasks, and should be a closer starting point for knee MRI specifically.
-- **Test-time augmentation (TTA).** Flip/rotate the 6 slots at inference and average predictions across augmented views - no retraining required, stacks on top of the existing fold ensemble.
-- **More depth-slices per slot.** Currently 3 slices per slot; increasing this gives the model more of each slot's actual 3D structure, which may matter most for the weakest labels (Meniscus, MCL) where the finding is small and easy to miss in a narrow slice window.
 - **Grouped (not random) k-fold, grouped by scanner/site if identifiable.** Competition discussion has documented that random k-fold on this dataset inflates AUC by ~0.05 through scanner memorization - the model learning to recognize which machine/site